freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-rail-authoring.md

 Enable **Straight Line** to reveal its **From/To** range control and replace that part of the circular brace with the straight chord between the two angles.
 A brace can use a cutout and a straight line at the same time.

+Click the horizon icon at the end of either angle row to rotate that range until both endpoints have the same vertical height while preserving its angular span.
+Click **Apply to All** to copy scale, offsets, cutout, and straight-line settings to every other brace without changing any brace's route position.

 Brace fixtures are included in the visible render mesh and use the Wire Rail material.
 They are not added to the ball-channel collider.

 Use the duplicate icon in a brace header to insert an independent copy immediately after it, or the trash icon to remove it.
 The duplicate starts with the same route position, scale, offsets, cutout, and straight-line settings as its source.

 ## Render Geometry

-Every authored rail is swept along the spline as a visible tube. **Wire Diameter** sets the shared thickness of every rail and fixture and defaults to 8 VPX units.
+Every active authored rail is swept along the spline as a visible tube. **Rails** sets the component-wide number of available wires from 1–6. **Wire Diameter** sets the shared thickness of every rail and fixture and defaults to 8 VPX units.
 The tubes use an octagonal cross-section by default.
 Use **Tube Sides** to increase or decrease radial detail, **Wire Cap Bevel** to add one chamfer segment around every exposed wire end, and **Minimum Samples Per Layout Span** to set the baseline longitudinal detail.
 The global bevel is clamped to half the wire diameter, and its bevel and flat face have appropriate distinct normals.
 The generator inserts additional rings automatically wherever the actual offset wire turns by more than five degrees, so smooth bends do not collapse into one skewed end ring.

 Assign **Material** to control the wire's appearance.
 When no material is assigned, VPE uses the active render pipeline's default material.